koguja/OrangePi.GPIO/README.md

     sudo python setup.py install
     OR (for H6 boards Lite2, One Plus and "3"):
     sudo python setup.py install --force-h6

+    if you get an error try using this command: sudo CFLAGS="-fcommon" python3 setup.py install --force-h6

 ## Supported Boards